 How good do you need to be?

-As a rule of thumb, you need to be a confident intermediate, able to make turns in off-piste (ungroomed) terrain and powder snow.
+To head for a day in a snowcat you need to be a confident intermediate skier or boarder.
+You don't need to be technically brilliant, but should be comfortable making consistent turns in off-piste terrain and powder snow.
 Safety is paramount, so you won’t ride anything uber steep – where avalanche risk may be higher.

 Before each descent your guide will show you the different line options available, from steeper pitches to more mellow gradients, and make known any hazards such as drops or cliffs, which more advanced riders may want to hit.
 This way, you can pick a line that matches your level.